10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 Here are 10 common mistakes au pairs make - and how to avoid them.

-1. Rushing Through In-Person Training
+1. Rushing Through Arrival Training

 The first few days in the home are incredibly important.
 While busy families may rush through orientation, exceptional au pairs slow things down, ask questions, and write everything down.